PC Team is giving away 6 PC Tokens for FREE to the first 10,000 people who will Join us! Join us here

 Plastic pollution has now become an alarming environmental issue that has the potential to endanger our wildlife.
 Animals like seals, whales, turtles, and many other aquatic animals are at maximum risk.
 However, some plastic products are more hazardous than others.
 Therefore, by identifying them and avoiding their use, we can help protect the environment significantly.

-Here is a list of the ten most dangerous plastic products that are harming the oceans:
+Here is a list of the ten most hazardous waste removal that are harming the oceans:

 Both the lightweight and heavyweight varieties of plastic shopping bags can be extremely dangerous for marine animals.
 On account of their ability to float in water, they can travel longer distances.
 Birds often mistake bits of plastic shopping bags as food and ingest the toxic material.